pnp/PnP-PowerShell/Documentation/ConnectPnPMicrosoftGraph.md

 # Connect-PnPMicrosoftGraph

 ## SYNOPSIS
-Uses the Microsoft Authentication Library (Preview) to connect to Azure AD and to get an OAuth 2.0 Access Token to consume the Microsoft Graph API
+Connect to the Microsoft Graph

 ## SYNTAX